kiersten-stokes/presto-iceberg-lab/docs/lab-1/README.md

 discovery.uri=http://coordinator:8080
 ```

-The settings are almost the same as `worker1`, except the port number:
+The settings are almost the same as `worker1, except for the port number:

 - `http-server.http.port` property defines the port number for the HTTP server.
 Since we are running a coordinator and 3 worker nodes on
     the local machine, need to use a different port for each node.